ermouth/couch-photon/README.md

 ## Installation
 Download `photon.json` from [Github](https://raw.githubusercontent.com/ermouth/couch-photon/master/photon.json) or [AWS S3 CDN](https://s3-eu-west-1.amazonaws.com/cdn.cloudwall.me/photon/photon.json) and use one of the following ways:

 a) Open JSON in any text editor.
 Create a doc in any CouchDB bucket, using Futon or Fauxton.
 Copy-paste JSON text into it.
 Save.
-Run `index.html`.
+Run `index.html` attachment, clicking it in Futon or Fauxton, or directly typing smth like `yourcouchdomain.xyz/db_with_photon/_design/photon/index.html`.

 b) `curl -H 'Content-Type: application/json' -X PUT http://yourdomain.com:5984/somedb/_design/photon -d @photon.json`.
 Run `index.html`.